1 Bridge Over Troubled Water

 Before becoming a solo recording artist, King was the lead singer of The Drifters who had several chart-topping hits.
 He was inducted into the Rock and Roll Hall of Fame as a Drifter.
-Three other of his songs have made it on the Rolling Stones 500 Greatest Songs of All Time, and four made it into the Grammy Hall of Fame.
+Three other of his songs have made it to the Rolling Stones 500 Greatest Songs of All Time, and four made it into the Grammy Hall of Fame.

 Stand by Me - Ben E King

 # 6 Thank You For Being a Friend